romicofre/ScalaApache_DataPipeline/README.md

 # ScalaApache_DataPipeline
-Studying and testing Scala with Apache Tools to create a data pipeline
+Studying and testing Scala with Apache Tools to create a data pipeline.
+This project was created with [SBT](https://www.scala-sbt.org/index.html) and IntelliJ IDEA.